Adelina Falls

 Adelina Falls, previously referred to as Livingstone Falls, is a plunge waterfall located near Lawson, New South Wales, Australia, in the South Lawson Park.
-The falls is located within the South Lawson Waterfall Circuit in the Blue Mountains.
+The falls are located within the South Lawson Waterfall Circuit in the Blue Mountains.
 The falls can be accessed from the Blue Mountains Rail Line or by car.

 Overview

-Adelina Falls, formerly called Livingstone Falls, can be found on Lawson Creek with a waterfall height of around 15m.
+Adelina Falls can be found on Lawson Creek with a waterfall height of around 15m.
 It is a plunge waterfall located in the South Lawson Waterfall Circuit.
 It is accessed from a 0.1 km track from the Northern Entrance/Carpark.

-Aboriginal Owners

 Adelina Falls is on Dharug and Gundungurra Land.

 Description

 To the south-west of Adelina Falls, there is a large canyon with a small waterflow on the base.
 The base of Adelina Falls has a bit of an orange-tinge due to the erosion of the base, unveiling clay underneath.
 There is a bridge, right before the base of the falls, crossing Lawson Creek.